2021 Northeast Conference Football Championship Game

 The 2021 Northeast Conference Football Championship Game was a college football game played on Sunday, April 11, 2021, to determine the 2020–21 champion of the Northeast Conference.
 The game featured the Sacred Heart Pioneers and the Duquesne Dukes in the conference's first championship game.

+Teams

+The game was played between Sacred Heart Pioneers and the Duquesne Dukes.
+This was the 17th overall meeting between the programs; Duquesne entered the game leading the all-time series, 12–4.

 Sacred Heart Pioneers

-Sacred Heart entered the game with a 3-1 record.
-Sacred Heart had been the Northeastern Conference champions 4 times prior in 2001, 2013, 2014, and 2018.
+Sacred Heart entered the game with a 3–1 record.
+Sacred Heart had been the Northeast Conference champions four times prior in 2001, 2013, 2014, and 2018.

 Duquesne Dukes

-Duquesne entered the game with a 4-0 record, claiming home field advantage in the game by virtue of their better record.
-Sacred Heart had been the Northeastern Conference champions 5 times prior in 2011, 2013, 2015, 2016, and 2018.
+Duquesne entered the game with a 4–0 record, claiming home field advantage in the game by virtue of their better record.
+Duquesne had been the Northeast Conference champions five times prior in 2011, 2013, 2015, 2016, and 2018.